sbansal6/forever-monitor/README.md

-    'logFile': 'path/to/file', // Path to log output from forever process (when daemonized) 'outFile': 'path/to/file', // Path to log output from child stdout 'errFile': 'path/to/file', // Path to log output from child stderr
+    'logFile': 'path/to/file', // Path to log output from forever process (when daemonized) 'outFile': 'path/to/file', // Path to log output from child stdout 'errFile': 'path/to/file', // Path to log output from child stderr 'emailConfig': 'path/to/file', // Path to email config file

     //
     // ### function parseCommand (command, args)